 Did you ever wonder how important brand reputation management is?
 This article elaborates on describing 5 brand reputation management tools that every entrepreneur needs to know, by taking into account the new trends and future challenges of the social media era.
 As new online services are continuously introduced, the following questions are usually raised, regarding the importance of brand reputation for every business.

-Getting know the perception of majority of public has not always been the easiest of task, while extracting vital metrics, it is even more difficult.
+Getting to know the perception of majority of public has not always been the easiest of tasks while extracting vital metrics, it is even more difficult.
 This is where brand reputation management comes into the picture.
 Humans love to share their experiences with others.
 It is an inherent nature.
-Also, having the advantage of anonymity on online world, people easily share their views and opinions about anything without inhibitions.
+Also, having the advantage of anonymity in the online world, people easily share their views and opinions about anything without inhibitions.

 What exactly is brand reputation management?

 It is a process of monitoring every aspect of a brand in the online world (like conversations, tweets, likes, dislikes, shares on social media including Facebook, Twitter, Google Plus, Instagram, LinkedIn, etc.), while also keeping a tab on its perception in the eyes of people in day to day life.
 The online reputation of a brand carries now far more weightage than ever before.
 Corporate branding management is different in the way that the image of the corporate or organization is much broader and global than with the brand image of services or products offered under it.
 Various aspects of a brand, which stamps its perception on the mind of the general user include [Brand New]:

 - Pricing policy in comparison to its peers in the market

 - Quality of services

 - Staying congruent to its promised values in the long run like affordability, durability, good customer care services, etc